Free · Fast · Privacy-first

 Common situations where this approach makes a real difference:

-Craft market stall
+Craft market stall cash-free sales

-Charity fundraising table
+Charity fundraising donation table

 When to use this guide

-Use this at markets, events, pop-ups, or anywhere you need to accept payments without a card terminal — or when you want to add a contactless payment option alongside your existing checkout.
+Use this at markets, events, pop-ups, or anywhere you need to accept payments without a card terminal, or when you want to add a contactless payment option alongside your existing checkout.

 Pro tips